Apple's shares rose 92 cents to $100.39 at the close of Nasdaq Stock Market trading. They have gained 18 percent this year.

 Apple has sold more than 100 million iPods since Jobs introduced the gadget in October 2001, making it the best-selling player in the United States.

-Jobs has been able to persuade users to buy multiple players by introducing more than 10 smaller, higher-capacity,
+Jobs has been able to persuade users to buy multiple players by introducing more than 10 smaller, higher-capacity, less-costly models, including the $79 Shuffle, its lowest-priced iPod.

 The iPhone will first be sold in the United States by Apple and partner AT&T Inc., the largest U.S. mobile-phone service.